 Once you’ve spotted your game, you’ll need to use a rangefinder to measure the distance to the target.

 Rifle scopes, assuming you are not going bow hunting, and night vision scopes are necessary to be able to be accurate when pulling the trigger.
 Night vision scopes in particular are important as some of the best hunting takes place in the wee hours of the morning when the sun has yet to rise.

 Obviously, this will depend on the type of hunting you are doing, but you’ll need a firearm of some kind, most likely a rifle, and ammunition.
 Bow hunting on the other hand will require exactly what it sounds like, a bow as well as arrows for ammunition.

 An ideal case for a weapon and ammo is a protective case.
 Peli's injection moulded indestructible cases are designed for professional applications, and includes strong rifle cases, waterproof protective pistol cases.
 Peli cases have passed the strictest Military tests MIL C-4150J, STANAG 4280, Def Stan 81-41 and ATA compliance cases.
-If you’re interested in finding out more about those download the guide below:
+If you’re interested in finding out more about those click on the button below: